500 Global

 500 Global (previously 500 Startups) is an early-stage venture fund and seed accelerator founded in 2010 by Dave McClure and Christine Tsai.
 The fund admitted a first "class" of twelve startups to its incubator office in Mountain View, California in February 2011.
 They expanded to a second class of 21 in June 2011 and a third class of 34 in October 2011.
+500 Global has $2.3 billion in assets under management (AUM) as of March 2024.
+500 Global operates accelerator programs and provides seed investments for early-stage startups across the United States and internationally.

+Notable companies 500 Global invested in include Eat App, IDreamBooks, Little Eye Labs, myGengo, Cypheme, Cucumbertown, Visual.ly, Canva, Convoz, Udemy, RidePal and Aircall.